Persian Cat - Breed Facts & Characteristics

 The dignified, sophisticated and, yes, fluffy Persian wins hearts the world over as one of the most popular cat breeds.
-Could it be the adorable muzzle?
+Could it be the unique muzzle?
 The lustrous fur?
 The subtle demeanor?
 It’s all of the above with this medium-size cat, who graces any household with quiet grandeur and fulfills their unofficial role as lap cat extraordinaire, preferring a quiet home to a bustling busy one.

 Official name: Persian